How may we help you?

 - Level 3 (blue): This verification level is only available in Threema Work; it indicates that the Threema ID belongs to an internal contact whose ID and public key you have verified by scanning their QR code.

 Threema displays only contacts who use Threema.
-If you know that someone is using Threema, but he or she is missing or marked with the verification level 1 (red), it is because of one of the following reasons:
+If you know that someone is using Threema, but they are missing or are marked with a red dot, it is because of one of the following reasons:

 A Threema ID that has been permanently deleted is struck through and considered invalid.